Monika16/Log-Analysis/README.md

   		4. status - html status code
   		5. time - timestamp when the article was viewed
-  		6. id - primary key represents id for each log Python script answers 3 queries.
+  		6. id - primary key represents id for each log Python script answers 3 queries-

   	1. What are the most popular three articles of all time?
   	2. Who are the most popular article authors of all time?
   	3. On which days did more than 1% of requests lead to errors?